CURIS Portable Foggers—Ambulance Disinfection has Never Been Easier

 CURIS System makes decontaminating ambulances and first responder vehicles simple.

-• Portable: The 36-pound CURIS Fogger can be placed in either the cab or the box of the vehicle.
+- Portable: The 36-pound CURIS Fogger can be placed in either the cab or the box of the vehicle.
 Its built-in trolley allows easy transport for use in office or bunk spaces as well.

-• Safer for use than other caustic chemicals: Operators can “set it and forget it,” without the need to stay in the contaminated space, reducing human exposure to pathogens.
+- Safer for use than other caustic chemicals: Operators can “set it and forget it,” without the need to stay in the contaminated space, reducing human exposure to pathogens.

-• Thorough: Since the fog penetrates all spaces of the vehicle, frequently used equipment such as stethoscopes and sphygmomanometers (blood pressure cuffs) that may be contaminated can be fogged within the vehicle.
+- Thorough: Since the fog penetrates all spaces of the vehicle, frequently used equipment such as stethoscopes and sphygmomanometers (blood pressure cuffs) that may be contaminated can be fogged within the vehicle.

-• Versatile: The CURIS Fogger provides the ability to either fog the whole vehicle or use a hand sprayer to target specific surfaces, even the outside of the ambulance.
+- Versatile: The CURIS Fogger provides the ability to either fog the whole vehicle or use a hand sprayer to target specific surfaces, even the outside of the ambulance.

 Benefits of the CURIS System

 Traditional spray and wipe methods do not allow for validation to verify if the disinfection treatment was effective.
-With CURIS System devices, disinfection can be easily validated by introducing pre-packaged spore-carrying biological indicators which will show if this hardy organism was killed with the fog.
-Inactivation of this difficult-to-kill microorganism tells us that easier-to-kill pathogens such as viruses would likewise be targeted.
+With CURIS System devices, disinfection can be easily validated by introducing pre-packaged spore-carrying biological indicators which will show if this hardy organism was killed by the fog.
+The inactivation of this difficult-to-kill microorganism tells us that easier-to-kill pathogens such as viruses would likewise be targeted.
 Chemical indicators can be used to show that the HHP™ fog reached surfaces throughout the ambulance, and adenosine triphosphate (ATP) swabs can be used to measure the “cleanliness” of its surfaces.
 Since the CURIS System uses a hydrogen peroxide-based solution, HHP™ fogging leaves no harmful chemical residues that can cause pathogens to stick to surfaces.

 Conclusion

 EMS personnel work tirelessly to deliver lifesaving care to critically ill patients and transport others in need of medical attention.
 It is crucial that ambulances can be safely and effectively disinfected in a short time frame in between calls or at the end of a shift.
 These first responders should be able to focus on providing the best care possible for patients without worrying about their own safety.
 This is where CURIS System provides quick turnaround times while still achieving efficacious kills on even the hardiest organisms.
-Implementing a no touch disinfection system in ambulances can increase safety for both personnel and patients and increase staff confidence in their workplace.
+Implementing a no-touch disinfection system in ambulances can increase safety for both personnel and patients and increase staff confidence in their workplace.

 Try CURIS Today